mahmoudabbasi/agent_parser/README.md

 # agent_parser
-I used from ua-Parser project so I extended for custom needed
+I used from ua-parser project
+so I extended for custom needed